Pete Lattimer: Relationships

 Prior to his father's death, he and Pete had quite a close relationship.
-They would often go camping and his father taught Pete the constellations of the night sky.
+They would often go camping, where his father taught Pete the constellations of the night sky.
 Pete laments that if his father had the chance, he would have been there for every birthday, every Christmas, and every morning Pete woke up.

 In episode 2 of season 3, it is revealed that Pete has problems with abandonment, stemming from his father's death when Pete was young.
 This death led to his mother becoming increasingly active and so unavailable to Pete, who also lamented his sister leaving for college soon.
 Myka discovers that her departure had a considerable emotional impact on him, acknowledging and apologizing for during the episode.

 As is revealed in season 3, episode 4, "Queen for a Day," Pete was previously married.
 His ex-wife, Amanda (Jeri Ryan), is a career Marine and is now a Major.
 During the episode, Pete explains that he was too young and that Amanda was always far more focused than he.
 Although the marriage ended in divorce, they maintain an amicable relationship.
 Both accept a share of the blame for the failed marriage, Pete for his drinking and Amanda for her ambition.

 As revealed in season 2, episode 6, Pete once had a romantic affair with a fellow Secret Service Agent Kate Logan (Tia Carrere).

 Pete's playful nature allows him to quickly develop a rapport with the teenage Claudia Donovan upon her arrival at Warehouse 13.
 Over the series, they form an older brother and younger sister relationship, and they have a habit of messing around on the job together.

 Leena thinks Pete is kind of sexy, and when Pete interacts with an anatomically accurate virtual reality version of Leena, he can't keep his eyes off her breasts.
 Nonetheless, there is no indication either has ever acted on the attraction.